VIVUS Announces QSIVA® Price Reduction Across Nordics and Poland

-— The new pricing structure is made available as of February for 26,63 DKK per day at pharmacies throughout Denmark
+— The new pricing structure is made available as of February for 566,13 ISK per day at pharmacies throughout Iceland

 “At VIVUS, we are proud to offer more accessible and affordable solutions for patients with overweight or obesity,” said John Amos, Chief Executive Officer at VIVUS LLC.
 “QSIVA offers competitive pricing on a price-per-kilogram basis across the approved European countries, reinforcing our commitment to expanding access to effective treatment.
 In clinical studies, QSIVA has demonstrated clinically meaningful and sustained weight loss when combined with diet and exercise.
 Additional clinical research has shown that QSIVA, when used in combination with digital lifestyle intervention, was associated with greater weight loss and improvements in cardiovascular risk measures compared with lifestyle intervention alone.
 With this price reduction, we encourage physicians to inform patients of the convincing impact of QSIVA, and how this therapy can fit seamlessly into patient’s lifestyle.”